-BMC PATROL for Sybase contains monitor types (application classes) that are segregated based on the components.
+The PATROL for UNIX and Linux contains monitor types (application classes) that are segregated based on the components

-The following table describes the default attribute (parameter) properties are available in BMC PATROL and BMC ProactiveNet Performance Management.
+The following table explains the default attribute (parameter) properties available in BMC PATROL and BMC ProactiveNet Performance Management.

 Default parameter properties